digital-services-act/transparency-database/resources/markdown/documentation.md

 This is a free text field to describe the facts and circumstances relied on in taking the decision.

-### 7. INFORMATION ON THE SOURCE OF THE INVESTIGATION
+### 7. Information on the source of the investigation

 #### 7.1.
 Information source